Living With a Spinal Cord Injury - Concerns of the Caregiver

 - Don't try to do everything yourself.
 Ask other family members

 to help.
 And find out what other type of help may be available.

-Make sure you do not ignore your own health while you are
+- Make sure you don't ignore your own health while you are

 caring for your loved one.
 Keep up with your own doctor visits, and make sure